 The Camp Board and Leadership team are continuing to fundraise to cover the cost of the registration fees for each camper ensuring all campers can attend with no fees.
 To learn more about funding and donations please click on the About page.
 We welcome your participation in helping to raise the necessary funds and awareness for this special camp experience and organ donation in general.
-We are honoured to be working to ensure all children with organ failure and organ transplants have the opportunity to attend camp.
-Join us for another great camp session in August 2018 and thank you for all of your incredible support!
+We are honored to be working to ensure all children with organ failure and organ transplants have the opportunity to attend camp.
+Thank you for all of your incredible support!

-Be sure to check Camp Kivita’s blog for pictures, memories and reflections of past summers, and stay tuned for registration information about summer 2020, coming in January 2020.
+Be sure to check Camp Kivita’s blog for pictures, memories and reflections of past summers, and stay tuned for updates and information coming in January 2020.

 To provide an overnight summer camp experience for children living with solid organ transplants (heart, liver, kidney, lung, and bowel transplants) and end stage organ failure (liver, kidney, and intestinal failure) to enhance their quality of life.
 We also strive to raise awareness for organ donation and transplantation to transform lives.